Monterey County Main Jail

 Satellite View of Monterey County Main Jail

-You can support your loved ones at Monterey County Main Jail on InmateAid, if you have any immediate questions contact the facility directly at 831-755-3782.
+You can support your loved ones at Monterey Co Jail on InmateAid, if you have any immediate questions contact the facility directly at 831-755-3700.

-Approximately 1100 inmates are housed in 31 separate housing units that range from single cells to open dormitory settings.
-Sentenced inmates reside in open dormitories and provide manpower for work crews for the facility.
-Work crews inside the facility are used for things such as kitchen work, cleaning, and general maintenance.
-Work crews are also sent outside the facility for basic grounds keeping around the Sheriff’s Office and for litter pick-up along highways and roads throughout Monterey County.
-Unsentenced inmates are held in a secured housing unit and do not participate in work crews.
-Sentenced inmates have access to a variety of programs that include educational and vocational classes, religious services, library services, and drug and alcohol programs.
+The facility houses approximately 1,100 inmates across 31 distinct housing units, ranging from single cells to open dormitory settings.
+Sentenced inmates, who reside in open dormitories, contribute labor to work crews responsible for various tasks within the facility, such as kitchen duties, cleaning, and general maintenance.
+These work crews also perform groundskeeping around the Sheriff’s Office and litter pick-up along Monterey County highways and roads.
+In contrast, unsentenced inmates are housed in secure units and are not eligible for work crew participation.
+Sentenced inmates benefit from a variety of programs, including educational and vocational classes, religious services, library access, and drug and alcohol rehabilitation programs.

 Inmate Locator